DavidDock/works-of-wes-anderson/TESTING.md

 #### Results

-If you are a member you can log in and go to a member area - pass
+If the user is a member they can log in and go to the member area.
+This link is only visible to logged in members and is clear to navigate to.

 ### 26 Member Can Add Comment

+As a Logged in Member I would like to add comments for each film so that I can share my thoughts.

 #### Acceptance Criteria